 Pharmacogenomics (PGx) is the study of how DNA affects medication response, and it is a well-established branch of precision medicine.
 To date, the FDA has drug labelling for gene-drug interactions for hundreds of commercially available medications, and the Clinical Pharmacogenomics Implementation Consortium (CPIC) offers guidelines to help healthcare providers use genetic information in optimizing drug therapies.

-At OneOme, we use these and other curated clinical evidence to form the foundation of our RightMed® test, which analyzes an individual’s DNA and provides insights on which medications and dosages may work best for him or her.
-This test covers 27 genes and more than 300 medications for conditions that include depression, anxiety, pain management, cancer, and more.
+At OneOme, we use FDA guidelines to form the foundation of our RightMed® test, which analyzes an individual’s DNA and provides insights on which medications and dosages may work best for him or her.
+This test covers 27 genes and medications for conditions that include depression, anxiety, pain management, cancer, and more.

 What the future holds